JeanMusenga/ArchISMiner/README.md

 # ArchISPE
-This is the replication package for the paper:"Automatic Mining of Architectural Issue-Solution Pairs from Online Developer Communities"
+This is the replication package for the paper:"Automatic Mining of Architectural Issue-Solution Pairs from Online Developer Communities."

-This repository contains the code used to impliment both our proposed framework (ArchISPE) and baselines models, as well as the dataset used in this work.
+This repository contains the code used to impliment both our proposed framework (ArchISPE) and baselines models, as well as the dataset used in this work (see the description below).